 - a social psychology paper from the Psychological and Behavioural Sciences course

-- one of Physics, Chemistry, Evolution and Behaviour, Earth Sciences or Physiology of Organisms from Natural Sciences
+- one of Chemistry, Earth Sciences, Evolution and Behaviour, Physics or Physiology of Organisms from Natural Sciences

-You should indicate which combination you wish to take in your first year i.e. Computer Science, Computer Sciences with Social Psychology, Computer Sciences with Natural Sciences, Computer Science with Mathematics in your Supplementary Application Questionnaire (SAQ).
+You should indicate which combination you wish to take in your first year - Computer Science, Computer Science with Social Psychology, Computer Science with Natural Sciences, or Computer Science with Mathematics - in your Supplementary Application Questionnaire (SAQ).